fanhuan/en/_posts/2017-08-08-Jupyter-On-Remote-Server.md

 		$curl -O https://repo.continuum.io/archive/Anaconda3-4.4.0-Linux-x86_64.sh
 		$bash Anaconda3-4.4.0-Linux-x86_64.sh

-When you are asked __"Anaconda3 will now be installed into this location:"__, enter __/opt/anaconda__, the one we created in step 1.
+When you are asked __"Anaconda3 will now be installed into this location:"__, enter `/opt/anaconda`, the one we created in step 1.
-When you are asked __"Do you wish the installer to prepend the Anaconda3 install location"__, say yes so the jupyter you use later is the one in anaconda in case you have other copies elsewhere. `export PATH="/opt/anaconda/anaconda3/bin:$PATH"` is now in your .bashrc but you won't have it in effect until you restart your shell.
+When you are asked __"Do you wish the installer to prepend the Anaconda3 install location"__, say __yes__ so the jupyter you use later is the one in Anaconda in case you have other copies elsewhere. `export PATH="/opt/anaconda/anaconda3/bin:$PATH"` is now in your .bashrc but you won't have it in effect until you restart your shell.

 ## Step 2: Access from your local browser
-This is pretty much repeating this [post](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04)
+This is pretty much repeating this [post](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04).

 __Currie lab users__: `export PATH="/opt/anaconda/anaconda3/bin:$PATH"` if you haven't done so.
 Write it to your .bashrc if you haven't dones so.

 #### 1. SSH Tunneling
 This opens a port (in this example 8000) on your remote server for your local browser to access.
 On your local compter:

-		ssh -L 8000:localhost:8888 your_server_username@your_server_ip
+		$ ssh -L 8000:localhost:8888 your_server_username@your_server_ip
-#### 2. Now try start your jupyter notebook
+#### 2. Start your jupyter notebook (on the remote server)

-		$jupyter notebook
+		$ jupyter notebook

 It asked me whether I "Accepting one-time-token-authenticated connection from 127.0.0.1".
 I answered '__A__laways' but next time it kept asking me...
 Then it complains: